FGRCL/COMP472/a2/README.md

 ***NOTE: Pre-generated solution, search, and metric files for each algorithm and heuristic can be found in the 'out' folder***

-Use `main.py` to solve a any size sliding puzzle.
+Use `main.py` to solve any size sliding puzzle.
 The script has the following arguments.

 ```
 -h, --help            show this help message and exit